 IDX Broker offers these plans in two tiers, Lite and Premium.
 Lite will work for most agents.
 However, if you have a higher budget and would like the Polygon search feature and a few extra goodies, then we would recommend the Premium plan.

 Protip: Both plans have a $100 setup fee at the time of writing, and your local MLS will likely charge an extra fee on top.
-In our home state, Oklahoma, the local MLS charges an extra $100 application fee on top of the IDX Broker fee, so be prepared for those.
+In our home state, the local MLS charges an extra $100 application fee on top of the IDX Broker fee, so be prepared.

 2. Register IDX feed with your local MLS